60S ribosomal protein L23a

-60S ribosomal protein L23a is a protein that in humans is encoded by the RPL23A gene.
+Large ribosomal subunit protein uL23 is a protein that in humans is encoded by the RPL23A gene.

 Function

-Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
-Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
+Cytoplasmic ribosomes, organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
+Together these subunits are composed of 4 rRNA species and approximately 80 structurally distinct proteins.
 This gene encodes a ribosomal protein that is a component of the 60S subunit.
-The protein belongs to the L23P family of ribosomal proteins.
+The protein belongs to the universal ribosomal protein uL23 family.
 It is located in the cytoplasm.
 The protein may be one of the target molecules involved in mediating growth inhibition by interferon.
 In yeast, the corresponding protein binds to a specific site on the 26S rRNA.
 This gene is co-transcribed with the U42A, U42B, U101A, and U101B small nucleolar RNA genes, which are located in its third, first, second, and fourth introns, respectively.
 As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome.